veltzer/openbook/README.md

 What is OpenBook?
 ------------------
 OpenBook is a Jazz real book constructed with free software.
-A real book simply means a big book with lots of Jazz tunes or standards as they are more widely known.
+A real book simply means a big book with lots ofJazz tunes or standards as they are more widely known.

 Where is the projects website?
 -------------------------------